Everyone knows that most churches are in trouble today, with declining attendance, income, participation and community influence. But what to do?

 Decisions made now are crucial to the future life of the church and require deep understanding of what's happening in culture and demographics, and knowing how successful churches are adjusting ministry for the new environment.

-The purpose of Church Scouts is to equip Twin Cities Minnesota pastors and church leaders with strategic data for making better, bolder, faster decisions ... to help overcome fear of change ... to help churches grow in turbulent times ahead.
+The purpose of Church Facts is to supply Twin Cities pastors and church leaders with strategic data for making better, bolder, faster decisions ... to help overcome fear of change ... to spot opportunities ... to help churches grow in turbulent times ahead.

 The most successful organizations are usually the ones with the best data.
 In the modern world, data drives decisions.
-Relatively speaking, making good decisions is fast and easy when there's enough good data.
+Usually, the right decisions become obvious when there's good data.

-The need for good data is particularly important today because of profound cultural and demographic changes chipping away at our churches.
+The need for church leaders to have good data is particularly important today because of profound cultural and demographic changes chipping away at Christian faith and ministry.

 By itself, no individual church has the time, money or expertise to do intensive community research and data gathering, or to monitor other churches.

 This site helps by keeping leaders informed about the Twin Cities' rapidly changing spiritual landscape and how local churches are responding to new conditions.